efarraro/krumit/_abilities/Slay.md

 ---

 EN_name: "Slay"
 EN_description: "Deal 3 piercing damage to target enemy.
-If they are slain, increase your base attack by 1 for the remainder of dungeon.
+If they perish, increase your base 🔸 by 1 for the remainder of dungeon.
 Exhaust"
 EN_flavor: "Just slay"
 tile_id: Slay
 cost: 5